wp-plugins/maga-category-images/readme.txt

 == Upgrade Notice ==

 ==1.1==
-Added a table where you can view the images that are assigned to the category and added a cleanup functions that will clean the database of all records that belong to categories that are not in wordpress anymore.
+Added a table where you can view the images that are assigned to the category and added a cleanup function that will clean the database of all records that belong to categories that are not in wordpress anymore.

 For any bug reports, comments or feedback, please email me at ricardo.magallanes@gmail.com